bite-your-idols/Combiner/README.md

 # Combiner
-Combine a list of CSS and/or Javascript files into a single one with Sublime Text.
+Combine a list of local or remote CSS and/or Javascript files into a single one with Sublime Text.

 ## How to use